HarvardPL/CIFC/README.md

 ### Semantics

+Object addresses are modeled as object identifers, `id`.
 A function `id -> option tm` is used to abstractly model stack frames.
-The heap is simply modeled as a list of heap objects (* garbage collections not modeled*).
+The heap is simply modeled as a list of heap objects (* garbage collections not modeled *).
 Heap objects are indexed using their object identifers.
 Contents of a heap objects are modeled as `CLASS -> FieldMap -> Label -> heapObj`.